kekavc24/magical_version_bump/example/README.md

 ```

 - You can also preset the build and prerelease info if you need to perform any action on the build metadata.
-Use the `preset` flag to nudget tool to preset them before bumping anything.
+Use the `preset` flag to nudge tool to preset them before bumping anything.

 ```sh